Why Doth The Sun Reorient Take – Hymn Lyric

 The hymn emphasizes the importance of Christ’s incarnation by exploring the state of the world before His coming.
 It paints a picture of humanity trapped in idolatry, worshiping gods made of stone and brass.
 These false idols led people astray, causing them to lose sight of their true purpose and happiness.

 The hymn expresses Christ’s compassion for the plight of mankind, unwilling to let God’s creation be lost to sin and ignorance.
-He chooses to take on human flesh, being born as a baby, to ultimately over death and bring humanity back to the embrace of the Father.
+He chooses to take on human flesh, being born as a baby, to ultimately triumph over death and bring humanity back to the embrace of the Father.

 The birth of Jesus is hailed as the bridal union between heaven and earth.
 It symbolizes the divine union of the spiritual and physical realms, with Christ being the bridge between the two.
 His birth is seen as a breath of pure humanity, breathed upon Him by the Creator Himself.